Push Back Your Lawn

 If your lawn abuts the River or a stream, consider replacing it with a vegetated buffer strip made up of trees, shrubs, and flowering perennials that will grow along the stream bank.
-Unlike grass, that act similarly to a paved road during a heavy rainstorm, this natural buffer will work to improve water quality by keeping sediment out of the river, stabilizing the streambank, storing water to reduce flooding, and providing much needed shade to keep the water temperature cool for trout.
+Unlike grass, that acts similarly to a paved road during a heavy rainstorm, this natural buffer will work to improve water quality by keeping sediment out of the river, stabilizing the streambank, storing water to reduce flooding, and providing much needed shade to keep the water temperature cool for trout.

-When replacing your lawn, always use plants native our region first.
+When replacing your lawn, always use plants native to our region first.
 These plants attract local bees, butterflies and other beneficial wildlife.
 Also, consider the soil conditions when selecting plants.
 Areas closer to the River need plants that are more tolerant of wet conditions.